gbadev-org/tonc/content/pages/sndsqr.md

 </table>
 </div>

-Don't know too much about `REG_SNDDSCNT`, apart from that it governs DirectSound, but also has some DMG sound bits for some reason. `REG_SNDSTAT` shows the status of the DMG channels *and* enables all sound.
+Don't know too much about `REG_SNDDSCNT`, apart from that it governs PCM sound, but also has some DMG sound bits for some reason. `REG_SNDSTAT` shows the status of the DMG channels *and* enables all sound.
 If you want to have any sound at all, you need to set bit 7 there.

 <div class="reg">
 <table class="reg"